Be My Cat: A Film for Anne: Production

 The character played by Țofei in the movie was developed over the course of 5 years.
 It started as a 15-minute monologue in a theatre-dance show in college, which Țofei transformed into a 50-minute one-man show called The Monster before adapting the character for the movie.
 A year prior to filming, Țofei moved to his hometown and began to experience some of the circumstances that surround his character's life.

 Țofei selected Anne Hathaway to be his character's obsession in the movie after watching her performances in Les Misérables and The Dark Knight Rises in 2012.
-He had wanted the object of his character's affection to be a world-renowned celebrity so audiences everywhere would connect to the film.
-The actress also needed to be connected to cats in some way, since his role was inspired by a character Țofei played in a one-man show that had issues with cats. Țofei had been genuinely impressed with her performance in Les Misérables, and realized that his character in the movie could become obsessed with her catwoman role in The Dark Knight Rises.
+He had wanted the object of his character's affection to be a world-renowned celebrity so audiences everywhere would connect to the film, and for her to be connected to cats in some way, since the role was inspired by a character Țofei played in a one-man show that had issues with cats. Țofei had been genuinely impressed with her performance in Les Misérables, and realized that his character in the movie could become obsessed with her catwoman role in The Dark Knight Rises.

 Țofei, who came from a background in method acting and theatre (Ion Cojar's method), partially improvised the movie in his hometown in Romania on a limited budget as director, producer, writer, lead actor, editor, cinematographer and most other jobs usually performed by a film crew.
 He never used a camera before in his life, had no crew present during shootings other than him and the actresses, partially lived in character, met the actresses for the first time in character with the camera on, and kept only first takes in the final cut.
 Filming was preceded by months of preparation via emails and phone calls between Țofei and the three actresses.